Label-Free Multivariate Time Series Anomaly Detection: Experiment

 \subsubsection{Entity-specific Density Estimation}

 We further explore whether the distributions of all entities are transformed into different target distributions to verify our entity-aware design.
 Since the window size is 60, the corresponding transformed distributions are also 60-dimensional distributions.
 Every single dimension of the multivariate Gaussian distribution is a Gaussian distribution.
-For better visualization, we present the 0-$th$ dimension of the transformed distributions in Fig.~\ref{fig: Transformed distribution}.
+For better visualization, we present the 0-$th$ dimension of the transformed distributions across the whole test dataset in Fig.~\ref{fig: Transformed distribution}.
 Nine distributions of different entities are displayed.
 It can be seen that these distributions have been projected as unique distributions.
 Moreover, these distributions are successfully converted to preset Gaussian distributions with different mean vectors.
 The one-to-one mapping models entity-specific distributions and captures their respective sparse characteristics of anomalies, thus mitigating the above-mentioned performance sacrifice.